-- Eversense will be stopping sales and marketing efforts to acquire new Eversense users in the US.
-No new patients or clinics will be initiated.
-Only people currently using Eversense and those whose sensor has shipped will be inserted, as insurance allows.
+Eversense has stopped sales and marketing efforts to acquire new Eversense users in the US.
+No new patients or clinics are being initiated.
+People currently using Eversense and those whose sensor has shipped will be inserted, as insurance allows.
 In addition, the insertion and removal procedures will be required to be done by providers who are already certified.

 We are learning that some pharmaceutical associations and insurance companies are limiting access to diabetes supplies.
 This is not a reflection of any decrease in accessibility to supplies, it is something that they are choosing to do in an attempt to stop panic purchasing.

-We have all been told to practice social or physical distancing.
-Those who are returning to their home countries from abroad are being asked to self-isolate.
-We are also hearing of people who are quarantined but what does it all mean?
+We told daily to practice social or physical distancing.
+People who return to their home countries from abroad must self-isolate.
+Some people are quarantined, but what does it all mean?

 According to an article we found on NPR, social distancing means not shaking hands, avoiding crowds, and standing several feet from other people.
 You can also practice social distancing by avoiding crowds, especially in confined and poorly ventilated spaces.
 Do your grocery shopping at off-peak hours.
 Avoid using public transport during rush hours and exercise outdoors instead of indoor settings.
 Do not allow children to play in parks or on playground equipment.